7 tips on how to have a more organized life

-Every day has 24 hours, but some seem to be so much shorter than the others.
-These 4 things you should do every day will help you maximize those hours in the day, and get organized from the time that you wake up.
-I’m not a time management expert, but between balancing a family, working from home & a photography business, I do try to keep things as organized as possible.
+Every day has 24 hours, but why so some of those hours seem so much shorter than the others?!
+These 4 simple tips will help you maximize those hours in the day, and get organized from the time that you wake up.
+When you’re a busy mom, your time is very important.

 There are a few tricks that I have learned that can help maximize productivity.
 I also like to start with coffee, and then these 4 simple tasks.
 This isn’t a magic formula, but if you’re trying to figure out how to be more productive, this is a great start!

 9 Moving Tips for a Stress-Free Move